Spine, Neck & Back

 Low Back Pain / Lumbar Strain

-Low back pain is the second most common reason Americans visit a doctor — surpassed only by upper respiratory illness.
+Low back pain is the second most common reason Americans visit a doctor, surpassed only by upper respiratory illness.
 At any given time, roughly 31 million Americans experience low back pain, and the vast majority of acute episodes resolve within 6 weeks without surgical intervention.
-At Maryland Orthopedic Specialists, we specialize in evidence-based non-operative management of both acute and chronic low back pain — providing accurate diagnosis, reassurance, and targeted treatment to help patients recover quickly and reduce the risk of recurrence.
+At Maryland Orthopedic Specialists, we specialize in evidence-based non-operative management of both acute and chronic low back pain.
+We provide accurate diagnosis, reassurance, and targeted treatment to help patients recover quickly and reduce the risk of recurrence.

 Ready to get started?